nicolalgallacher/Bicep_WhatTheHack/Coach/Solution-00.md

 The Azure CLI can be installed locally on Windows.
 If you do this, you will access and use the Azure CLI from the Windows Command Prompt or PowerShell Console.

 While majority of the documentation should work fine locally on Windows, as you search the web for examples of how to use the Azure CLI, the examples frequently show Azure CLI commands used in Bash shell scripts.
 Bash shell scripts will not run in the Windows Command Prompt or PowerShell Console.

-For this reason, we recommend using [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) for interacting with the Azure CLI.
-This means you should install the Azure CLI within your WSL environment by following the instructions for the Linux distro you are using.

 Alternatively, you can use the [Azure Cloud Shell](https://shell.azure.com/bash).
 This is discussed shortly in the next section.